ErichDonGubler/git-assembler/README.rst

     >fixes

-"master" is shown followed with an indented list of branches to be merged.
-In this case only "fixes" is listed. "master" is also shown in bold, meaning that it's out of date. "fixes" is displayed in green to indicate that it contains updated content.
+"master" is shown followed with an indented list of branches to be merged (in this case only "fixes"). "master" is also shown in bold, meaning that it's out of date. "fixes" is displayed in green to indicate that it contains updated content.
 The leading ">" indicates that it's also the current branch.

 To actually perform the merge, use the ``--assemble`` flag explicitly as shown here in short form with verbose output::